 1. In A Corner on The Floor

 Large plants are often low maintenance and make great statement pieces.
-Try placing a potted large ornamental plant on the ground by the sofa, a window, or in an awkward corner.
+Try placing a large potted ornamental plant on the ground by the sofa, a window, or in an awkward corner.
 Everyone has that one awkward corner in their living room where a larger piece of furniture just doesn’t fit.
 That’s because it’s perfect for plants!
 Transform your awkward corner into a cozy plant nook with a larger floor plant or a combo of smaller plants of varying heights and pots.
 If you don’t want all of your plants clustered on the ground, use a bar cart to turn it into a corner shelf.

 2. On A Plant Stand

 I love using plant stands to elevate plants from the floor but still let them stand alone, tall, and robust.
 This works great with larger plantsthat are potentially a little shorter.
 You can raise them from the groundbut still give them their own distinct area, whether in an otherwise empty corner or more integrated with the furniture in the room.